Upholding our legacy of engagement, outreach, and service learning programs

 The tradition of extending beyond our walls began with CSD’s roots in the 1920s when our profession's pioneers sought ways to improve the quality of life for those with communication disorders.
 The Summer Residential Program for children continued for more than 50 years.
-As the disciplines developed, outreach to clients with diverse speech and hearing disorders broadened, including the programs described and a variety of summer programs
+As the disciplines developed, outreach expanded to clients with diverse speech and hearing disorders, including the programs described below and a variety of summer programs

 Aphasia Social Groups

-The Aphasia Reading Club (ARC) meets weekly for people with mild to moderate aphasia who experience difficulties with reading comprehension.
-A variety of strategies and supports promote understanding of print at levels chosen according to individual ability.
-The MAGIC (Modalities Aphasia Group – Improving Communication) group provides support and education to individuals with aphasia and their family members.
+The Aphasia Reading Club meets weekly for people with mild to moderate aphasia who experience difficulties with reading comprehension.
+CSD's MAGIC (Modalities Aphasia Group – Improving Communication) group provides support and education for those with aphasia and family members.
+Laura Schmitt and graduate students on the neuro rotation lead the groups.

 Early Classroom Collaboration

-The Language Disorders in Children: Birth to five course, currently taught by Assistant Professor Philip Combiths, includes a service learning component that was initially developed and implemented by Professor Emeritus Karla McGregor.
-Master’s students in speech-language pathology partner with the early classroom teachers at the Neighborhood Centers of Johnson County.
-The speech-language pathologists in training coach teachers on the use of language facilitation strategies in the classroom.
-The MA-SLP students benefit from learning how to work via professional collaboration and gain experience in ‘real world’ situations.
+The Language Disorders in Children course, taught by Philip Combiths, includes a CSD student partnership with the early classroom teachers at the Neighborhood Centers of Johnson County.
+CSD students coach teachers about language facilitation strategies in the classroom, while CSD students benefit from professional collaborations in real world situations.

 Hearing Aid Outreach